 - The Color Map can be enabled in one of two ways.
 On the top toolbar locate the dropdown menu that is next to a grayed-out icon showing concentric circles .
 From this menu, select stress -> Effective stress.
-Alternatively in the Model tab on the left side of the window click on the arrow next to job1 to see more options and then select Color Map.
-Then in the Properties box that appears below click on the dropdown menu for the Data field property and select stress -> Effective stress.
+Alternatively in the View tab of the Post panel, on the left side of the window, select Color Map.
+Then in the Properties box that appears below, click on the dropdown menu for the Data field property and select stress -> Effective stress.

 - If the model’s animation is not currently playing, press the play button.
 Watch as the distribution of effective stress is shown on the model for each time step.